-Tens of thousands of cyberattacks on UK businesses happen every single day, which has sadly made them a part of many organisation's daily operations.
-Unfortunately, cybercrime is expected to rise after lockdown is fully over, so there is no better time than now to invest time and resources into your business's cybersecurity.
+Tens of thousands of cyberattacks on UK businesses happen every day, which has sadly made them a part of many organisations' daily operations.
+Unfortunately, cybercrime is expected to rise after the lockdown is entirely over.
+Hence, there is no better time than now to invest time and resources into your business's cybersecurity.

 The One Plan:

-The One Point is an industry-leading and award-winning managed technology provider, giving organisations of all sizes - across all sectors - a Single Point of Contact (SPOC) for all of their technology needs.
+The One Point is an industry-leading, and award-winning managed technology provider.
+We give organisations of all sizes - across all sectors - a Single Point of Contact (SPOC) for their technology needs.